December 22nd, 2009

 Quick and Easy Pan-Baked Potatoes

 If you celebrate Christmas, the big days are almost here.
 I say days, because for most families, it’s more than just the actual day when we’re celebrating and sharing meals with family and friends.
 Those days are Christmas Eve and Christmas day in our family.

-So, you have selected your main dish for your dinner or special meal—perhaps the slow-cooked POM’d Pork from the Holiday Food Fest—and now you want a lovely side dish to accompany it.
+So, you have selected your main dish for your dinner or special meal—perhaps this slow-cooked POM’d Pork—and now you want a lovely side dish to accompany it.
 Why not make your side dish both attractive and delicious, but as fuss free as a slow cooker meal?
-Here’s a simple side dish that fits the bill.
+Quick and Easy Pan-Baked Potatoes is a simple side dish that fits the bill.

 This recipe comes straight out of the manual/cookbook that came with my Kenmore (Sears) microwave, which proves once again that you can still rely on your old “mainstream” cookbooks to cook gluten free.
 Recipes that are gluten free naturally or easily made gluten free—gfe—abound.
 One just has to recognize them as gluten-free, even though they don’t have a gluten-free label.
 That’s another advantage of focusing primarily on real foods and understanding ingredients.

 This recipe is one I often make to accompany a “gift meal,” too.
 The potatoes go great with a meat/fish entrée or can be an easy vegetarian/vegan meal when paired with a salad.
 This recipe is always very well received.
 Folks have even referred to these potatoes as twice-baked potatoes before.
 While I don’t think they taste like twice-baked potatoes, they are a much easier, healthier alternative and do taste delicious.
 Sometimes I just make these potatoes for us as part of a weeknight meal because they are so quick, easy, and tasty.
 They can also work well as a breakfast potato dish to accompany egg dishes and such.